theMK2k/Media-Hoarder/DONE.md

   OK - Esc
 ```

+### mediainfo-rar not needed

+- Mediainfo is also able to scan inside .rar files

 ### Bugs

 - [x] imdb scraper: make sure, all texts are treated with html2text, see "Robot &amp; Frank"